iSECPartners/ios-ssl-kill-switch/README.md

 WARNING: THIS TWEAK WILL MAKE YOUR DEVICE INSECURE
 ---------------------------------------------------

-Installing this tweak means that anyone on the same network as the device can easily perform man-in-the-middle attacks against *any* SSL or HTTPS connection.
-This means that is trivial to get access to emails, websites viewed in Safari and any other data downloaded by any App running on the device.
+Installing this tweak allows anyone on the same network as the device to easily perform man-in-the-middle attacks against *any* SSL or HTTPS connection.
+This means that it is trivial to get access to emails, websites viewed in Safari and any other data downloaded by any App running on the device.